The opam manual

 If a variable is not mentioned in x-env-path-rewrite, the separator is assumed to be ; on Windows and : on all other systems; no slash or quoting transformations are performed.
 There are two special default cases:

-• PKG_CONFIG_PATH uses : separator and is target-quoted
+• MANPATH uses : separator and is host

 • PATH on Windows uses ; separator and is target-quoted